Aari07/Valentine/README.md

     const congratsCard = document.getElementById("congratsCard");

     const messages = [
-        "Don’t press it 😒",
-        "I don’t like no",
-        "Wrong choice buddy",
-        "That button is broken",
-        "You know what to press",
-        "No is illegal here",
-        "Try again 😏",
-        "Seriously?",
-        "That hurts",
-        "Please press yes",
-        "I’m judging you",
-        "You’re better than this",
-        "Think again",
-        "Heart says yes",
-        "Brain says yes",
-        "Universe says yes",
-        "Why no though?",
-        "That’s suspicious",
-        "You missed the point",
-        "Almost romantic… almost",
-        "Come on now",
-        "You’re teasing me",
-        "Stop resisting",
-        "Destiny says yes",
-        "Be brave",
-        "This is getting awkward",
-        "You KNOW the answer",
-        "I believe in you",
-        "Don’t fight love",
-        "Say yes already",
-        "Not cool",
-        "Try hovering yes",
-        "That’s rude",
-        "Plot twist: yes",
-        "Nope is not allowed",
-        "Nice try",
-        "Emotional damage",
-        "You’re testing me",
-        "Love > No",
+        "Don’t press it 😒","I don’t like no","Wrong choice buddy", "That button is broken","You know what to press","No is illegal here", "Try again 😏","Seriously?","That hurts","Please press yes",
+        "I’m judging you","You’re better than this","Think again", "Heart says yes","Brain says yes","Universe says yes", "Why no though?","That’s suspicious","You missed the point", "Almost romantic… almost","Come on now","You’re teasing me", "Stop resisting","Destiny says yes","Be brave",
+        "This is getting awkward","You KNOW the answer","I believe in you", "Don’t fight love","Say yes already","Not cool","Try hovering yes", "That’s rude","Plot twist: yes","Nope is not allowed", "Nice try","Emotional damage","You’re testing me","Love > No",
-        "Just press yes",
+        "Just press yes","This button lies","Wrong universe",
-        "This button lies",
-        "Wrong universe",
-        "Error 404: No not found",
+        "Error 404: No not found","Stop clicking me","Okay now yes",
-        "Stop clicking me",
-        "Okay now yes",
-        "This is fate",
-        "Final warning",
-        "Why are you like this?",
-        "I’m running out of patience",
+        "This is fate","Final warning","Why are you like this?", "I’m running out of patience","Last chance 😤" ];
-        "Last chance 😤"
-    ];

     let lastPosition = { x: 0, y: 0 };